dmmarkwork-cloud/gas-vessel-fea/README.md

 Does a cylindrical propellant tank with hemispherical end caps remain structurally safe under maximum operating pressure, with a safety factor of at least 2.0 against yield?

 **Acceptance criterion:** $SF = \sigma_y / \sigma_{VM} \geq 2.0$ at all locations, evaluated at maximum operating pressure.
-**Standard invoked:** None — self-defined academic criterion, intentionally documented for reproducibility.
+**Standard invoked:** None.
+Self-defined academic criterion, intentionally documented for reproducibility.

 ---